nibo-ai/nit-pipes/README.md

 ### ~safeUrl~

-Deprecated - better use sanitize!
+Deprecated - better use safe!

 Returns the safe version of an URL.
 Use this with care!